zenvercoder/zenvercoder.github.io/_posts/2016-12-22-intro-to-html-css-class.markdown

 * The [CodePen](http://codepen.io/zenvercoder/pen/mOgLXB) we played with

 * I really enjoyed this one even more than the first one because it was a smaller group and it was more of a conversation than a lecture.
-I think people were more engage
+I think people were more engaged

+* Thanks to [Josh Couper](https://www.linkedin.com/in/joshcouper) for the opportunity to practice/give back

 * ![Chrome Dev Tools Demo](images/ChromeDevTools.png)

-* Thanks to [Josh Couper](https://www.linkedin.com/in/joshcouper) for the opportunity to practice/give back